AlyZei/Bioinformatics-crash-course/README.md

 # Bioinformatics-crash-course

-Based on the assignments created by Caroline Labelle and Sylvain Lemieux from the Université de Montréal
+Based on the assignments created by Caroline Labelle, Albert Feghaly, and Sébastien Lemieux from the Université de Montréal